Hideshi Hino's Theater of Horror

 Hideshi Hino's Theater of Horror, also known as the Kaiki Gekijou Hexalogy, is a series of six live action Japanese horror films from Pony Canyon.
 Based on several manga of Hideshi Hino, the series was released theatrically in Japan in year 2004, and later released in North America in 2006.

 Movie list

 Although it is six-film horror series, the movies have no form of continuity, canon, or connection between them.

 The Boy From Hell (Jigoku Kozou)

 Setsu has recently lost her child, Daio in a tragic accident.
 Soon after, she meets a mysterious old woman who says she can resurrect Setsu's son.
 Daio revives, however he is half-decomposed and inhuman.
 In order for Daio to become whole again, he needs fresh human organs.
-Setsu goes to great limits to help her son, but the boy becomes a monster.
+Setsu goes to great lengths to help her son, but the boy becomes a monster.
 A murder spree ensues, getting the attention of a local detective.
 Directed by Mari Asato.
 The cast includes Mirai Yamamoto, Mitsuru Akaboshi, Baku Numata, and Hanae Shouji.